matuuuukas/PHP-Greeting-System/README.md

 # greetingsystem

-Simple PHP greeting system which runs on linux server by running .PHP scripts to send the emails to different recipients or mail groups.
+Simple PHP greeting system which runs on linux server by running .PHP scripts on cronjob to send the emails to different recipients or mail groups.